COVID-19 Updates, May 2021

 - All parishes should strongly consider communicating the following points clearly to their parishioners:

-- The dispensation from the obligation for coming to Sunday Mass has not yet been lifted, and even when it is, if a parishioner is feeling ill they should remain at home.
+- As of June 19, the dispensation from the obligation for coming to Sunday Mass has been lifted; however, if a parishioner is feeling ill they should remain at home.

 - It is understood that different people will be ready to take off their masks and sit near one another at different times.